-Traditionally, a gap year has pertained to prospective college students who wanted to take some time off prior to beginning their post-high school education.
-More recently, college students looking for a break during the college years, as well as college grads, have found the gap year experience to be an attractive alternative.
+Traditionally, a gap year referred to prospective college students who wanted to take some time off prior to beginning their post-high school education.
+More recently, college students looking for a break during the college years, as well as college graduates, have found the gap year experience to be an attractive alternative.

 Benefits of Gap Year Programs

 Gap year programs offer a multitude of potential benefits.
 High school grads may need this time to gain maturity and increase their readiness for the rigors of college.
 Many young people use the opportunity to explore different parts of the country or world while unencumbered by the responsibilities of adult life.